Avaiga/taipy-doc/docs/tutorials/integration/5_dataiku/index.md

 ---
-title: Integrating with Dataiku
+title: Integration with Dataiku
-category: tips
+category: integration
-type: code
 data-keywords: scenario task
 short-description: A guide to integrate Dataiku with Taipy.
-img: dataiku/images/dataiku.png
+img: 5_dataiku/images/dataiku.png
 ---

 Integrating Dataiku with Taipy enhances your data analysis and processing workflows.
-This connection enables users to efficiently handle, analyze, and visualize data.
+This connection enables users to efficiently handle, analyze, and visualize data from inside or outside Dataiku.
-The guide walks you through setting up your environment, connecting to Dataiku, and fetching data for visualization within Taipy's flexible framework.
+The guide walks you through setting up your environment, creating an application in Dataiku DSS, connecting to Dataiku, and fetching data for visualization within Taipy's flexible framework.

 By integrating Dataiku projects with Taipy scenarios, you gain streamlined workflows for data manipulation and scenario management.
 This involves creating custom functions for